 The Aerovault is made standard with the highest quality components and it’s built easy-to-use because that’s how we built our own Aerovault*

 The Aerovault comes with a Bulldog hitch.
 It’s a heavy duty 2 5/16” ball Bulldog (rated at 12,500 pounds even though you’ll never tow more than 7000).
 The sliding collar ensures a solid lock onto the ball of your tow vehicle.
 The design also makes it easy to see when it’s locked down, and when it isn’t, so you’re never surprised.

 Also provided standard are: “coiled” safety cables so they are always the right length.
 You don’t have to worry about what to do with any slack.
 Each cable is rated at 7000 pounds.
 That means that if your trailer becomes attached to your tow vehicle by only one cable, it will still hold!

 Next up is a brake safety cable.
 If the trailer ever becomes entirely disconnected from your tow vehicle, the brake safety cable will signal the trailer to engage all four of its electric brakes and automatically bring it to a smooth stop by itself.

 The last component to the Aerovault hitch is a standard 7 flat pin plug that connects brakes and lights to your tow vehicle.
 It also allows your tow vehicle to charge the battery that comes with your Aerovault trailer.

-We’ve tried a lot of Jacks over many years and this Fulton unit is the best by far.
-Not only is the movement smooth but you can choose between a flat pedestal foot or double wheeled.
-The extended range and adjustable mounting allow you to increase the height of the front of the trailer for easier unloading if you wish.
+We’ve tried a lot of Jacks over many years and this Fulton double wheeled unit is the best by far.
+The extended range, smooth movement and adjustable mounting allow you to increase the height of the front of the trailer for easier unloading if you wish.

 Pull on the mounting handle and the jack swivels out of the way when not in use.
 A rubber clip on the handle secures the handle to the jack when towing.